Viewing Access History

 - Attribute changes for accounts and identities

-There are a couple ways to change what you see in the Event Timeline:
+There are a couple ways to change what is displayed in the Event Timeline:

 Comparing Access Over Time

-Use the Compare Access page to view all access changes for an identity between two dates.
-Click Compare Access in the top navigation to see the Compare Access page.
+Use the Compare Access page to display all access changes for an identity between two dates.
+Select Compare Access in the top navigation to display the Compare Access page.

 To compare access over time for an identity, complete the following steps: